 Students in the Trine University MPAS Program must meet the academic and other progression criteria of the program as outlined in the section covering progression through the curriculum.
 Students who do not meet program requirements may be given a probationary notice and required to complete an academic improvement plan.
 Conditions that may place a student on academic probation, which could subsequently result in deceleration or dismissal, are outlined in the section covering remediation.
-University policy is outlined in Section 2.6 in the Trine University Student Handbook.

-Students will be placed on Academic Probation as determined by the Student Success Committee or as required by Trine University Graduate School Policy.
+Students will be placed on Academic Probation as determined by the Student Success Committee (SSC).
 Consecutive semesters of academic probation may result in dismissal from the program.
 More than two semesters of academic probation in the course of study may also result in dismissal.